The ninth (ninth!) series of

 It's hard to put your finger on what makes a good season of

 Love Island but it's impossible not to have a favourite.
 As a new cast of islanders enter the villa, your mind can't help but wonder back to favourite faces from seasons past.

 Love Island ranked best to worst because there has to be one overall winner.
 1 Series 2

 With two of

-Love Islands greatest success stories and some of the most memorable islanders to ever come out of the show Love Island 2016 is my winner.
+Love Island’s greatest success stories and some of the most memorable islanders to ever come out of the show Love Island 2016 is my winner.
 From start to finish I was truly invested in the goings on of the villa in 2016 sometimes to the point of tears.
-Nathan Massey and Cara De La Hoyde are one of my favourite couples to come out of the show and by far the most genuine winners.
+Nathan Massey and Cara Delahoyde are one of my favourite couples to come out of the show and by far the most genuine winners.
 As soon as they coupled when Massey entered the villa their romance was real — and completely adorable to watch.
-The fact that they have gone on to have a baby and will be getting married is the icing on top of the best season of Love Island.
+The fact that they have gone on to get married and have two children is the icing on top of the best season of Love Island.
 Love Island 2016 also highlighted the double standard for the male and female contestants.
 Viewers watched former-Miss Great Britain Zara Holland lose her title and leave the villa after spending the night with Alex Bowen.
-While he got away with it she faced a massive backlash when she returned home.
+While he got away with it, she faced a massive backlash when she returned home.
 The way she dealt with the people who slut shamed her was really incredible, standing up for herself all the way.
 She may have left the villa early but she definitely left her mark.

 I would go as far to say that some of the best TV ever came out of